 On 22 December 2021, the European Commission released several legislative proposals that will impact corporate taxpayers.
-One of these is the proposed directive laying down rules to prevent the misuse of shell entities for tax purposes (the Shell Directive).
-The Shell Directive aims to avoid the use of legal entities and arrangements without minimal substance for tax avoidance or tax evasion purposes in a cross-border context.
-The proposal was scheduled for discussion and adoption in the preceding 2022 meetings of the European Council on Economic Affairs.
-The proposal has yet to be adopted, however, and the timeline for its transposition and effect is uncertain.
-It is too early to conclude on the exact impact the Shell Directive will have on the private equity industry in Luxembourg.
+One of these is the proposed directive laying down rules to prevent the misuse of shell entities for tax purposes (the Unshell Directive).
+The Unshell Directive aims to avoid the use of legal entities and arrangements without minimal substance for tax avoidance or tax evasion purposes in a cross-border context.
+According to the original proposed text, the Unshell Directive was to enter into force on 1 January 2024.
+However, it is currently foreseen to not enter into force before 2026.
+The Unshell Directive aims to introduce a new substance standard within EU member states.
+Failing this standard would lead to an exchange of information on substance within the EU, and, depending on the final text of the proposal and the facts, an automatic denial of tax treaty and directive benefits or dry tax events for investors.
+Since the publication of the proposal, EU member states have failed to find an agreement on the final text of the directive.
+As a result, the timeline for its transposition and effects is currently uncertain.
+It is too early to determine the exact impact the Unshell Directive will have on the private equity industry in Luxembourg.